Sannyasa: Lifestyle and goals

-Those who enter Sannyasa may choose whether they join a group (similar to christian mendicant orders).
+Those who enter Sannyasa may choose whether they join a group (similar to Christian mendicant orders).
 Some are anchorites, homeless mendicants preferring solitude and seclusion in remote parts, without affiliation.
 Others are cenobites, living and traveling with kindred fellow-Sannyasi in the pursuit of their spiritual journey, sometimes in Ashramas or Matha/Sangha (a Hermitage, the practice of seclusion known generally as monasticism).

 Most Hindu ascetics adopt celibacy when they begin Sannyasa.
 However, there are exceptions, such as the Saiva Tantra school of asceticism where ritual sex is considered part of liberation process.
 Sex is viewed by them as a transcendence from a personal, intimate act to something impersonal and ascetic.

 The goal

 The goal of the Hindu Sannyasin is moksha (liberation).
 The idea of what that means varies from tradition to tradition.

-For the Bhakti (devotion) traditions, liberation consists of union with the Divine and release from Saṃsāra (rebirth in future life); for Yoga traditions, liberation is the experience of the highest Samādhi (deep awareness in this life); and for the Advaita tradition, liberation is jivanmukti – the awareness of the Supreme Reality (Brahman) and Self-realization in this life.
+For the Bhakti (devotion) traditions, liberation consists of being an eternal servant to the Divine and release from Saṃsāra (rebirth in future life); for Yoga traditions, liberation is the experience of the highest Samādhi (deep awareness in this life); and for the Advaita tradition, liberation is jivanmukti – the awareness of the Supreme Reality (Brahman) and Self-realization in this life.
 Sannyasa is a means and an end in itself.
 It is a means to decreasing and then ultimately ending all ties of any kind.
 It is a means to the soul and meaning, but not ego nor personalities.
 Sannyasa does not abandon the society, it abandons the ritual mores of the social world and one's attachment to all its other manifestations.
 The end is a liberated, content, free and blissful existence.

 The behaviors and characteristics

 The behavioral state of a person in Sannyasa is described by many ancient and medieval era Indian texts.
 Bhagavad Gita discusses it in many verses, for example:

-Other behavioral characteristics, in addition to renunciation, during Sannyasa include: ahimsa (non-violence), akrodha (not become angry even if you are abused by others), disarmament (no weapons), chastity, bachelorhood (no marriage), avyati (non-desirous), amati (poverty), self-restraint, truthfulness, sarvabhutahita (kindness to all creatures), asteya (non-stealing), aparigraha (non-acceptance of gifts, non-possessiveness) and shaucha (purity of body speech and mind).
+Other behavioral characteristics, in addition to renunciation, during Sannyasa include: ahimsa (non-violence), akrodha (not become angry even if you are abused by others), disarmament (no weapons), chastity, bachelorhood (no marriage), avyati (non-desirous), amati (poverty), self-restraint, truthfulness, sarvabhutahita (kindness to all creatures), asteya (non-stealing), aparigraha (non-acceptance of gifts, non-possessiveness) and shaucha (purity of body, speech and mind).
 Some Hindu monastic orders require the above behavior in form of a vow, before a renunciate can enter the order.
-Tiwari notes that these virtues are not unique to Sannyasa, and other than renunciation, all of these virtues are revered in ancient texts for all four Ashramas (stages) of human life.
+Tiwari notes that these virtues are not unique to Sannyasa, and other than renunciation, all of these virtues are revered in ancient texts for all four Ashrama (stage) of human life.